 These boots have a super roomy toe box and an efficient lace system that makes them a good fit for either wide feet or narrow feet.

-Keen makes some of the best women’s hiking boots on the market, and the KEEN Targhee III Mid WP doesn’t disappoint.
+Keen is renowned for crafting some of the finest women’s hiking boots, and their KEEN Targhee III Mid WP is a testament to this.

-But when walking on an uphill trail, I could feel my ankle moving around more than I would like.
+However, on uphill trails, I noticed my ankle moving more than I would have preferred.

 To learn about this product, check the Keen Targhee III Mid WP review.